Dwigoric/unboundmnl-area-2-server/docs/topics/Loan-Dashboard.md

 The amount of days for these colors to pop us as well is depending on the settings the ___admin___ has decided to put.

+> [Adding a payment transaction](Adding-Loan-Ledger-Transaction.md) will have the loan considered
+> as **paid** for the current period.
+Within 5 to 15 minutes of the transaction, the loan's due date
+> will be updated to the next period.

 ## Accessing the Loan Ledger

 To access the loan ledger of a specific loan, find the loan to view, navigate to the rightmost part of the loan's row and find the arrow.
 This will forward you to the loan's ledger page.